enso-org/enso/docs/CONTRIBUTING.md

 #### Running IDE

-You can run [IDE](https://github.com/enso-org/ide) with the development version of language server.
-IDE has `--no-backend` flag that switches off the bundled backend.
-That requires you to run your own project manager process.
-You can either get project manager from one of the latest releases on [GitHub](https://github.com/enso-org/enso/releases), or build your own one using SBT `buildProjectManagerDistribution` command.
+You can start [IDE](https://github.com/enso-org/ide) with the development version of the language server.
+IDE executable has `--no-backend` flag that switches off the bundled backend.
+That requires you to run the project manager process yourself.
+You can either get a project manager from one of the latest releases on [GitHub](https://github.com/enso-org/enso/releases), or build one using SBT `buildProjectManagerDistribution` command.

 ##### Bash